-China says 60,000 people have died of Covid since early December
+China says 60,000 people have died of COVID since early December

-Jiao Yahui, head of the NHC’s medical affairs department, said China recorded 59,938 Covid-related death between December 8 and January 12.
-Of those deaths 5,503 came from respiratory failure caused by Covid infections, and 54,435 were people infected with Covid as well as underlying diseases, such as cancer and cardiovascular diseases.
+Jiao Yahui, head of the NHC’s medical affairs department, said China recorded 59,938 COVID-related death between Dec.
+8 and Thursday.
+Of those deaths 5,503 came from respiratory failure caused by COVID-19 infections, and 54,435 were people infected with COVID as well as underlying diseases, such as cancer and cardiovascular diseases.

-China has previously listed only those Covid patients who succumbed with respiratory failure as having died of Covid.
-In the month after December 8, China reported only 37 deaths from local Covid cases, according to figures released on the Chinese Center for Disease Control and Prevention (CDC) website — even as the outbreak has overwhelmed hospitals and crematoriums amid apparent Covid surges in multiple cities.
+China has previously listed only those COVID patients who succumbed with respiratory failure as having died of COVID.
+In the month after Dec.
+8, China reported only 37 deaths from local COVID cases, according to figures released on the Chinese Center for Disease Control and Prevention (CDC) website — even as the outbreak has overwhelmed hospitals and crematoriums amid apparent COVID surges in multiple cities.

 On Saturday, WHO director-general Dr Tedros Adhanom Ghebreyesus spoke to Chinese Health Minister Ma Xiaowei about the surge.